kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 That is it.
 I hope that you are equally excited about native modules like myself.
 I would like to leave you here with two conclusions.

 Last few years introduced so many tools and added massive complexity to a front-end development.
 Rapid change of JavaScript workflow constantly attracts new developers and scares the other ones.
-Module bundling is one of those things that adds a gigantic confusion — hopefuly by this post I convinced you that it won't last forever.
+Module bundling is one of those things that adds a gigantic confusion — hopefully by this post I convinced you that it won't last forever.
 This thing just became much simpler.

-The thing that I love about web is it's unpredictibilty and active transformation.
+The thing that I love about web is it's unpredictability and active transformation.
 One day, one thing become much simpler and the new one comes in to confuse our brains even more.
 Can't wait to see what the future will bring us…